 For example: Tu casa es fantástica / Tu casa está fantástica (it’s not a matter of changes but degrees on the adjective.
 Your house is more than great).
 La decoración es muy bonita / La decoración está muy bonita (the decorations are quite lovely).

 Don’t be afraid of advanced Spanish grammar rules.
 If you are learning Spanish and have reached an advanced level, you have the required tools to understand and internalize them.
-Don’t forget that you have our help at your disposal: just reserve a free trial lesson via Skype here and become an adavanced student.
+Don’t forget that you have our help at your disposal: just reserve a trial lesson via Skype here and become an adavanced student.